 RECIPE: Roasted Artichoke Hearts

-Serve them alongside a piece of omega-3-rich salmon seared or broiled and served on a bed of arugula.
+Serve artichokes alongside a piece of omega-3-rich salmon seared or broiled and placed on a bed of arugula.
 The nutritious green is super zesty and flavorful when its first leaves sprout in spring.

 RECIPE: Broiled Salmon

 Veggie-Rich Grain Bowl

 Another way to easily enjoy fresh produce?
 Make a grain bowl!

 Grain bowls are simple to put together and you can basically throw in whichever grains and veggies you have on hand.
 For this bowl I made recently, I used farro—an ancient grain filled with fiber—as the base.
 (If you don’t have the perfect-sized bowl, you can improvise like I did and use a plate.
 The point is the simple mix of ingredients.)
 Then, I sautéed fresh asparagus and mushrooms in a pan with olive oil until slightly crispy, and threw those on top of the grains with raw sliced radishes.
 I love mixing it up with cooked and raw veggies.
 I topped it off with a soft-boiled egg for extra protein.
 Asparagus, by the way, is the perfect anti-bloating food, since it contains compounds that aid digestion by acting like probiotics.
 (Again, perfect for midriff-baring weather!)

 RECIPE: Pesto Hummus Dip